WU-BIMAC/NBOMicroscopyMetadataSpecs/README.md

 3. OPTICAL, FIELD, EXCITATION POWER and WAVELENGTH, and DETECTOR CALIBRATION Procedures

 # Proposed Revision of the OME Core Model vs. a suite of 4DN-BINA-OME Extensions
 To facilitate future adaptation and expansion of the guidelines, the proposed 4DN-BINA-OME model is organized on the basis of the core vs. extension ontology concepts.
-As such the proposal posits the following four elements:
+As such the proposal posits the following four components (see Figures 1 and 2):

 1. A proposed revision of the OME Core Model
-2. A 4DN-BINA-OME Basic extension (see Figure 1)
+2. A 4DN-BINA-OME Basic extension
 3. A 4DN-BINA-OME Advanced + Confocal extension
 4. A 4DN-BINA-OME Calibration extension